Sarah Lozanova

 How Can An Underground Survey Impact Commercial EV Charging?

-These underground surveys are extremely useful for EV professionals and help inform where trenching and boring are needed for installing underground conduit, and highlight site limitations.
+These underground surveys are extremely useful for EV professionals.
+They help inform where trenching and boring are needed for installing underground conduit and highlight site limitations.
 This helps streamline the installation process and can ensure satisfied customers.

-Utility Easements And Underground Surveys Can Ensure A Smooth Charger Installation Process
+Utility Easements & Underground Surveys For A Smooth EV Charger Installation Process

 There have been many recent commitments for transportation electrification to slow climate change by reducing greenhouse gas emissions and using renewable energy.
-Yet, there are still many common hurdles that EV equipment professionals encounter.
+Yet, there are still many common hurdles that EV equipment professionals encounter such as getting an easement for grid interconnection.
 Unfortunately, obtaining utility easements and permits can be a cumbersome process for some projects.
 Yet, there is a strong demand for DC fast chargers and fast charging services by various stakeholders.
 In some cases, partnerships and streamlining regulatory requirements are helping to remove project roadblocks.